htgithub194/self-study/docs/rust/memory_layout/memory_layout.md

 ```
 ![option.drawio.svg](images/option.drawio.svg "Memory layout of option")

+* In case of optimization Options<T>, the matching pattern works by check if the pointer is NULL or not, corresponding to *None* and *Some*

-* Matching pattern with enum is just a comparing of the tag value.
+* Matching pattern with enum is just a comparation of the tag value.

 ![match_enum_asembly.png](images/match_enum_asembly.png "Asmebly of Matching pattern")